 The three-day Beale Street Music Festival is an integral part of Memphis in May, a month-long celebration in the biggest city in Tennessee.

-I’m a huge music fan, so while traveling in 2009, I made sure to stop by the Beale Street Music Festival in Tom Lee Park.
+I’m a huge music fan, so while traveling a few years back, I made sure to stop by the Beale Street Music Festival in Tom Lee Park.
 Here’s what I found.